 In the same Bloody Sunday sequence, one of the most impactful of the film, former publicist DuVernay highlights another aspect crucial to the events in Selma, and to King’s strategy: the role of the media.

 She chooses to narrate the events on Pettus Bridge through a journalist phoning into his paper, intercut with the horrified reactions of citizens nationwide as they watch the accompanying footage on TV.
 It was a scene all too familiar to many Americans at the time Selma came out, just months after the Ferguson protests.
-And what DuVernay underlines, by tying this thread between the years and tightening, is the ongoing importance of watching, of listening, and of joining in.
+And what DuVernay underlines, by tying this thread between the years and tightening, is the ongoing importance of watching, listening, and of joining in.

 That is what King counted on, and what Black Lives Matter still counts on today: reaching enough people through the media to appeal to their empathy, and for that empathy to put pressure on those in power to change.